awslabs/llrt/README.md

 LLRT (**L**ow **L**atency **R**un**t**ime) is a lightweight JavaScript runtime designed to address the growing demand for fast and efficient Serverless applications.
 LLRT offers up to over **10x** faster startup and up to **2x** overall lower cost compared to other JavaScript runtimes running on **AWS Lambda**

-It's is built in Rust, utilizing QuickJS as JavaScript engine, ensuring efficient memory usage and swift startup.
+It's built in Rust, utilizing QuickJS as JavaScript engine, ensuring efficient memory usage and swift startup.

 > [!WARNING]
 > LLRT is an **experimental** package.
 It is subject to change and intended only for evaluation purposes.